 As students solve a problem or address an issue through authentic tasks, they create artifacts or products that demonstrate their learning and understanding.
-While it is easy (and fun) to create products like comics and book trailers with Wixie, or even Pixie, you can move to a more student-centered approach (from project toward PBL), by providing students with choices of products and asking them to choose which type best supports the goals of their project.
+While it is easy (and fun) to create products like comics and book trailers with Wixie, you can move to a more student-centered approach (from projects to PBL), by providing students with a prompt and then asking them to choose which type or response (product or learning artifact) best supports the goals of their work.

 As students work to solve a problem (instead of just completing a task), you will want to discuss options for sharing their learning and creating solutions.
 What might students create to both solve the problem and demonstrate their learning?

 Wixie provides tools for students to combine text, paint, imaging, and narration.
 Working with the tools in this app, students can create:

 • public service announcements

 • virtual tours

 Many teachers ask their students to design a new book cover as a performance assessment for comprehension about a book they have just read.
 While this definitely a fun project that provides many opportunities for assessment of student comprehension, it is very much teacher-driven.
 While students may get to choose which title they will create a cover for, the teacher has told them what to create and has also likely established the criteria for their work, through a rubric or checklist starting with words like, "Your book cover must contain..."